wageeshaWLW/Semantic-Segmentation-with-U-Net-and-Its-Variants/README.md

+# 🏙️ Semantic Segmentation in Urban Scenes

+## 📌 Introduction

-Semantic segmentation is a fundamental task in computer vision, aiming to assign a class label to each pixel in an image.
-This problem is particularly challenging in urban scene understanding, where complex structures and varying lighting conditions impact segmentation accuracy.
-Deep learning has significantly improved performance in this domain, with U-Net and its extensions being widely used due to their efficient encoder-decoder architecture.
+Semantic segmentation is a core computer vision task that assigns a **class label to each pixel** in an image.
+This task is particularly **challenging in urban scene understanding** due to complex structures, varying lighting conditions, and occlusions.

-In this project, we explore and compare the performance of three segmentation models: U-Net, Nested
+Deep learning has significantly advanced segmentation performance, with **U-Net and its extensions** being widely used due to their efficient **encoder-decoder architecture**.
+This project explores and compares the performance of three **segmentation models**:

+- **U-Net** 🏗 – A strong baseline with a simple yet effective architecture.
+- **Nested U-Net (U-Net++)** 🔗 – Uses **dense skip connections** to improve feature propagation.
+- **Attention U-Net** 🎯 – Incorporates **attention mechanisms** to enhance segmentation, particularly for fine details and occlusions.

+---

+## 🎯 Objectives

-U-Net (U-Net++), and Attention U-Net.
-These architectures are evaluated on an urban street dataset with pixel-wise annotations.
-The models are trained using a combination of Cross-Entropy, Dice, and IoU losses to optimize segmentation performance.
+- Compare **U-Net, U-Net++, and Attention U-Net** on an **urban street dataset**.
+- Train models using a combination of **Cross-Entropy, Dice, and IoU losses**.
-Our experiments show that while the standard
-U-Net provides a strong baseline, Nested U-Net enhances feature propagation through dense skip connections, and Attention U-Net further improves segmentation by leveraging attention mechanisms.
-The results indicate that Attention U-Net achieves superior segmentation accuracy, particularly in handling occlusions and fine details.
-The findings highlight the strengths and limitations of each model and provide insights into their applicability for real-world semantic segmentation tasks.
+- Evaluate segmentation accuracy in terms of **handling occlusions, fine details, and overall pixel-wise classification performance**.
+- Analyze the trade-offs between **model complexity and segmentation quality**.